toni20k5267/jitsu-squad-language-tools/README.md

 Zrobiony przeze mnie z pomocą sztucznej inteligencji.
 Jeśli są jakieś błędy, albo jeśli byś chciał/a żebym coś zmienił, powiedz mi, robiąc "[Issue](https://github.com/toni20k5267/jitsu-squad-language-tools/issues/new)" lub "[Pull request](https://github.com/toni20k5267/jitsu-squad-language-tools/compare)".
 Made by me with some help of ai.
 If there are any bugs, or if you would want me to change something, let me know by making an "[Issue](https://github.com/toni20k5267/jitsu-squad-language-tools/issues/new)" or "[Pull request](https://github.com/toni20k5267/jitsu-squad-language-tools/compare)".

+# How to use custom languages
+Simply download the .json file from /Languages, rename it to "en.json", and put it in the Languages folder in Jitsu Squad's game folder

 # Enjoy!